bhagyeshreddy/Heart-Disease-Prediction-using-Machine-Learning/README.md

 - pandas, numpy, scikit-learn, matplotlib, seaborn

 ## Acknowledgments
-This project was developed as part of the SCH-MGMT 657 course by Group 2:
+This project was developed as part of the coursework from Isenberg School of Management, University of Massachusetts Amherst
-- Bhagyesh Reddy Bheemireddy
-- Rupali Madishetty
-- Chaitanya Krishna Chaluvadi
-- Surya Gande
-- Alistair Michael